kyma-project/kyma/docs/02-get-started/03-deploy-expose-microservice.md

 ## Expose the microservice

-We have the Service created.
+We have created the Service.
 Let's now expose it outside the cluster.

 > **CAUTION:** Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
 In a production environment, always [secure the workload](../03-tutorials/00-api-exposure/apix-02-expose-and-secure-service.md) you expose.